mbrettsc/IRC/README.md

 #  FT_IRC

-This project is an implementation of an Internet Relay Chat (IRC) system, following the specifications outlined in RFC 1459.
+This project is an implementation of an Internet Relay Chat (IRC) server, following the specifications outlined in RFC 1459.
 IRC is a widely used protocol for real-time communication in the form of text messages between users in a network of servers.
 RFC 1459 defines the standards for IRC, covering various aspects such as message formats, server-client communication, channel management, and user authentication.

 ##  Table of Contents

 -  [Commands](#commands)